In remembrance of Memorial Day — a true story brought to you by BEZALEL.

 Alongside U.S. military men, my Korean grandfather fought for freedom against those whom many called “reddies” (the anti-democratic side.)

-I could see a dirt path; a run-down truck with scared people standing around; she’s barely 20; her sisters and parents; neighbors crying and scared frozen; North Korean soldiers with guns in their hands.
+I could see a dirt path; a run-down truck with scared people standing around; she’s barely 20; her sisters and parents; neighbors crying and scared frozen; North Korean soldiers with guns in their hands, dirt on their boots.

-There’s a leader, the most foreboding of the, picking out individuals and using the language of gunpoint to steer them into the truck.
+There’s a leader, the most foreboding of them, picking out individuals and using the language of gunpoint to steer them into the truck.

-And the rumors of what they did to young Korean gals; fear must have seized that moment—the moment I saw was still fresh and alive in my grandma’s eyes.
+And the rumors of what they did to young Korean gals; fear must have seized that moment—the moment was still fresh and alive in my grandma’s eyes.

 In a different scene, in the midst of flying bullets, my grandfather got hit in the calf and went down.

-American GIs saw him, ran to him and put him in a helicopter and flew him away; and they dropped him off the nearest medical care.
+American GIs saw him, ran to put him in a helicopter and flew him away; they dropped him off the nearest medical care.

 They took the bullet out of his leg and he was able to walk after recovering.